 French Canadian voice-over production made simple

-Voice-over production in just three easy steps:
+Voice-over selection and quotation in just three easy steps:

 A short history of the French Canadian language